 On the Original Closing Date, the Issuer made an advance of £69,500,000 in principal amount (the Original Initial Advance) to THFC and THFC made loans to Bond Issuance Authorised Borrowers on or shortly following the Original Closing Date with an aggregate initial principal amount equal to the Original Initial Advance.
-On the Second Issue Closing Date, the Issuer made an advance of £116,000,000 in principal amount (the Second Issue Initial Advance) to THFC and THFC made loans to the Second Bond Issuance Authorised Borrowers on or shortly following the Second Issue Closing Date with an aggregate initial principal amount equal to the Second Issue Initial Advance.
-On the Third Issue Closing Date, the Issuer made an advance of £120,500,000 in principal amount (the Third Issue Initial Advance) to THFC and THFC made loans to the Third Bond Issuance Authorised Borrowers on or shortly following the Third Issue
+On the Second Issue Closing Date, the Issuer made an advance of £116,000,000 in principal amount (the Second Issue Initial Advance) to THFC and THFC made loans to the Second Bond Issuance

-Closing Date with an aggregate initial principal amount equal to the Third Issue Initial Advance.
+Authorised Borrowers on or shortly following the Second Issue Closing Date with an aggregate initial principal amount equal to the Second Issue Initial Advance.
+On the Third Issue Closing Date, the Issuer made an advance of £120,500,000 in principal amount (the Third Issue Initial Advance) to THFC and THFC made loans to the Third Bond Issuance Authorised Borrowers on or shortly following the Third Issue Closing Date with an aggregate initial principal amount equal to the Third Issue Initial Advance.
 On the Fourth Issue Closing Date, the Issuer made an advance of £122,100,000 in principal amount (the Fourth Issue Initial Advance) to THFC and THFC made loans to the Fourth Bond Issuance Authorised Borrowers on or shortly following the Fourth Issue Closing Date with an aggregate initial principal amount equal to the Fourth Issue Initial Advance.
 On the Fifth Issue Closing Date, the Issuer made an advance of £53,200,000 in principal amount (the Fifth Issue Initial Advance) to THFC and THFC made loans to the Fifth Bond Issuance Authorised Borrowers on or shortly following the Fifth Issue Closing Date with an aggregate initial principal amount equal to the Fifth Issue Initial Advance.
 On the Sixth Issue Closing Date, the Issuer made an advance of £81,500,000 in principal amount (the Sixth Issue Initial Advance) to THFC and THFC made loans to the Sixth Bond Issuance Authorised Borrowers on or shortly following the Sixth Issue Closing Date with an aggregate initial principal amount equal to the Sixth Issue Initial Advance.
-On the Seventh Issue Closing Date, subject to, inter alia, the issue of the Seventh Issue Bonds and the receipt by the Issuer of the proceeds thereof, the Issuer will make an advance of £93,000,000 in principal amount (the Seventh Issue Initial Advance) to THFC and THFC will make loans to the Seventh Bond Issuance Authorised Borrowers on or shortly following the Seventh Issue Closing Date with an aggregate initial principal amount equal to the Seventh Issue Initial Advance.
+On the Seventh Issue Closing Date, the Issuer made an advance of £93,000,000 in principal amount (the Seventh Issue Initial Advance) to THFC and THFC made loans to the Seventh Bond Issuance Authorised Borrowers on or shortly following the Seventh Issue Closing Date with an aggregate initial principal amount equal to the Seventh Issue Initial Advance.
+On the Eighth Issue Closing Date, subject to, inter alia, the issue of the Eighth Issue Bonds and the receipt by the Issuer of the proceeds thereof, the Issuer will make an advance of £60,500,000 in principal amount (the Eighth Issue Initial Advance) to THFC and THFC will make loans to the Eighth Bond Issuance Authorised Borrowers on or shortly following the Eighth Issue Closing Date with an aggregate initial principal amount equal to the Eighth Issue Initial Advance.
 Each such advance was, or will be, made in an amount equal to the gross proceeds of the Bonds (excluding any Retained Bonds) issued, or to be issued, on the corresponding Closing Date (each, an Issue Actual Advance Amount).
 If such issue of Bonds was, or is, made at a discount or premium to the principal amount of such Bonds, such advance was, or will be, correspondingly made at a discount or premium, as applicable.